hoanganh1999/CourseWork2021-SecondTerm/README.md

         var uvs = new List<Vector2>();  //only has 2 values (x, z)

-## 15/11/2020
+## 5/3/2021
-I have tried to generate a plane using code in unity, it was hard to learn and understand all the logic behind it.
+I have tried to generate a plane using code in unity, it was hard to learn and understand all the logic and math behind it.
 But at the end I managed to get it to work, I did this by splitting the plane into 2 seperate triangles.

         var triangles = new List<int>();
         var vertCount = gridSize + 1;